3/6/2025

 speaker

-Yeah, so it's not happening.
-It's not happening out of luck or because just the commodities are going down because we took a lot of proactive action.
+Yeah, so it's not happening out of luck or because just the commodities are going down.
+It's because we took a lot of proactive action.
 So you can imagine, as I mentioned, we had 50 different price negotiations or RFQs.
-We went through all of our bill of materials, anything that we could challenge because it's not been challenged for a long time.
-We did.
+We went through all of our bill of materials, anything that we could challenge because it's not been challenged for a long time, we did.
 So I think at the end of the day, when we did negotiate prices, we got very steep reductions.
 And if you add up all these reductions in average, that's why we see some negative inflation.
-So mind you, suppliers will always come and try to get some price increases.
-But I think our procurement team is doing an excellent job to both counter this but also sometimes reduce the costs.
-So it's some of all these efforts that allowed us to reduce our raw material costs.
+So mind you, suppliers will always come and try to get some price increases, but I think our procurement team is doing an excellent job to both counter this, but also sometimes reduce the costs.
+So it's the sum of all these efforts that allowed us to reduce our material costs.

 speaker